 So let’s get started…

 Keep in mind that this incident happened in very cold temperatures.
-In weather that is not so extreme, the trash bag has the ability to perform even better.
+In weather that is not so extreme, the trash bag or black garbage bag has the ability to perform even better.
 The article does not go into the size of the hiker and how much of his body remained exposed to the elements.
 Luckily, he was well equipped with good gear and was skilled in the outdoors.
-Being prepared was a priority for him as it must to be for us, if we hope to bode well in survival situations.
+Being prepared was a priority for him as it must to be for us if we hope to bode for in survival situations.

 When I was a Scout leader, we always had a box of contractor bags staged in our trailer.
 Their main purpose was for trash but they also doubled for other uses that I am sharing with you in this article.
 Our patrol leaders would also have trash bags as part of their patrol kit.
 The difference was their bags were standard kitchen trash bags that weren’t comparable to the contractor’s bag’s construction.

 When a Scout would forget his poncho – there is always a couple – they would grab a trash bag from their patrol kit.
 Approximately 30 minutes later, there would be a rain-drenched Scout wrapped up in a white trash bag.
 Their patrol leader would then send them to one of the adult leaders in order to get one of our bags.
 It was always an embarrassing episode for the Scout, but I’m sure that they received a life-long lesson in return.

 3. Ground ClothThe contractor’s trash bag makes an excellent ground cloth.
 The trash bag can be opened up, covering the area for 1-2 people.
 It can be used with a tent as well as with your sleeping bag or roll.
 The ground cloth can be used to protect your sleeping gear from rocks and sticks.
 It is also ideal as a moisture barrier to help stop your body heat from drawing up moisture from the ground.